openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/semi_sl.rst

   Currently, models trained by semi-supervised learning cannot be optimized with OpenVINO™ NNCF.

-  However, we will support for this functionality in the near future.
+  However, we will support this functionality in the near future.

   To learn how to export the trained model, refer to `classification export <../base/how_to_train/classification.html#export>`__.